rstcheck/rstcheck/docs/source/usage/config.rst

 Logging level
 ~~~~~~~~~~~~~

-The level at which addtional information besides linting issues should be printed.
+The level at which additional information besides linting issues should be printed.
 The following levels are supported:

 - DEBUG